top of page

 Ron Swanson

 Micro and mini actuators are pretty versatile once you start working with them.
 I used a couple for a hidden drawer system in a cabinet, and they handled the motion really smoothly without taking up much space.
 Later I helped a friend with a small robot arm, and the precision from the smaller actuators made a big difference.
-When I’m comparing different sizes or force ratings, I usually browse around here: https://www.progressiveautomations.com/collections/linear-actuators to get a sense of what's available.
+When I’m comparing different sizes or force ratings, I usually browse around here: https://www.progressiveautomations.com/collections/linear-actuators electric actuator cylinder to get a sense of what's available.
 They’re also popular in medical prototypes because of the compact form factor and how cleanly they can be integrated into tight spaces.

 Members